OAKRIDGE HIGH SCHOOL - CODE OF CONDUCT

 Signing In and Signing Out

-• Report to the Main Office with a note from their parent or guardian to leave the school during the school day.
-A call may be made to confirm the note.
+• Report to the Main Office to leave the school during the school day.
+A call may be made to confirm your parent/guardian's support.

 • Meet with an administrator if they are 18 years of age or older and they sign out repeatedly to attend appointments during class time.
 Provide a note of proof for repeated, acceptable absence.